-All hand-delivered applications must be received, with original wet signatures, at the SHPO by close of business on November 1, 2017.
-Mailed applications must be post-marked by no later than November 1, 2017.
+All hand-delivered applications must be received, with original wet signatures, at the SHPO by close of business on Friday, February 25th.
+Mailed applications must be post-marked by no later than Friday, February 25th.
 There will be no exceptions.
 The Commission will not accept any late applications either by mail, hand-delivery, or at the time of the hearing.
-It will only consider written material submitted by November 1, 2017 and testimony regarding the application at its grant hearing.
+It will only consider written material submitted by Friday, February 25th and testimony regarding the application at its grant hearing.
+SHPO staff will be available until Tuesday, February 1, 2022 to assist in application technical support.
+Be sure to plan accordingly with SHPO staff.

-Upon completion of SHPO staff review, the SHPO sends applications to the Commissioners who review them individually and independently of one another in advance of the grant award hearing.
-After the Commission establishes the year's awards at the aforementioned hearing, the allocated grant funds will total \$950,000.00.
+Upon completion of SHPO and agency staff review, the SHPO sends applications to the Commissioners who review them individually and independently of one another in advance of the grant award hearing.
+After the Commission establishes the year's awards at the hearing, the allocated grant funds will total \$3.800.000.00.